 There are two types of database schemas.

-This represents how data is stored physically on disk storage.
+Physical database schema: This represents how data is actually stored physically on disk storage.

-The difference between these two schemas could be seen in the table below.
+The difference between these two schemas is summarized in the table below.

 Primary key: It is used to uniquely identify a record in the table.